Titan Airways enters the A321 cargo market

 To meet the rising demand for A321P2F, ST Engineering, along with EFW, plans to set up additional conversion sites in China, the US and Germany which will ramp up its global conversion capacity to 25 slots per year by 2023.

-Several companies are launching A321 conversion programmes as the industry seeks alternatives to the B737Fs.
+Several companies are launching A321 conversion programmes as the industry seeks alternatives to the B737Fs and B757Fs.
 The loss of bellyhold capacity – due to the Covid crisis — has also driven up demand for freighters, while all-cargo feedstock prices have reduced as airlines look to offload unwanted metal.

 These factors have led to increased demand for conversions.